Survivor 46

 Survivor 46 is the forty-sixth season of the American competitive reality television series Survivor.
 It premiered on February 28, 2024, on CBS in the United States, and was the fourteenth consecutive season to be filmed in the Mamanuca Islands in Fiji.

-The season ended on May 22, 2024, when Kenzie Petty was crowned the winner, defeating Charlie Davis and Ben Katzman in a 5–3–0 vote.
+The season ended on May 22, 2024, when Kenzie Petty was crowned the winner, defeating Charlie Davis and Ben Katzman in a 5–3–0 jury vote.

-Production

-On February 21, 2023, CBS renewed Survivor for its forty-fifth and forty-sixth seasons.
-A preview for season 46 was released on December 20, 2023, right after the finale of Survivor 45 was aired.
-Sneak peeks of the castaways' audition tapes were released on the Survivor Instagram account in the form of a story, which were deleted after twenty-four hours.

-The season observed strict safety protocols just as in seasons 41 to 45, and continued to feature the reduced 26 days of gameplay, with 18 contestants starting in three tribes, as with every season since season 41.
-Survivor 46 and The Amazing Race 36 retained the 90-minute runtime; the first two episodes of Survivor 46 each ran for two hours.
+Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.

 Contestants

+Cast of Survivor 46.
+Eventual winner Kenzie Petty seen at the left of the front row of the left group (Yanu).

 The cast of 18 contestants was announced on February 5, 2024.
 Notable castaways this season include former BET on-air personality Tiffany Nicole (also known as Tiffany Ervin).